CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling

-As mentioned previously, the amount of information between different modalities may be asymmetric, especially when the complex semantics of the candidate is fully compressed into the semantic identifier, which consists of only several tokens.
-In other words, one huge challenge of generating item identifiers via natural language queries is how to make the retrieval model aware of the semantic information represented \cite{jin2023rethinking, cheng2023opensr, huang2023av, cheng2023mixspeech, cheng2023transface} by the identifiers.
-Since the content of each item is not explicitly known at inference, it must be incorporated into the model parameters during training, as indicated in previous work \cite{NCI, dsi-qg, mevi}.
-To bridge this gap, we use the query generation module to generate multiple queries for each item and train the retrieval model with the generated queries and their corresponding identifiers, so that the model fully recognizes the semantic information of each identifier.
+One huge challenge of generative retrieval is how to make the retrieval model aware of the semantic information represented by the identifiers.
+Since the content of each item is not explicitly known at inference, it must be incorporated into the model parameters during training, as indicated in previous work \cite{NCI, dsi-qg, mevi} .

-To generate diverse queries, we utilize the power of the multimodal large language model (MLLM) to generate sufficient queries.
-We use Qwen-VL \cite{qwen-vl} and BLIP-2 \cite{blip2} to generate descriptions for the images.
-We handcrafted the prompts, which asking MLLMs to try to describe the content in the images from different perspectives, avoiding redundancy and aiming for diversity in the generated descriptions.
-As for audios, we use Qwen-Audio \cite{qwen-audio} to recognize audio content, such as prominent sounds or ambient noise, and generate diverse descriptions based on the content.
-For videos, we used Video-LLaMA \cite{videollama} and Video-LLaVa\cite{videollava} to generate as detailed descriptions for the videos as possible.
+To bridge this gap, we employ pre-trained multimodal models to generate captions for each candidate, taking information-rich captions as queries.
+The retrieval model is subsequently trained using <query, identifier> pairs, which effectively understands the information embedded in each token in the semantic identifier.